Economy of Belarus: Oil and gas

 In 2018, Belarus's domestic oil production was less than 10% of its 18 million tons consumed.
-This production is carried out by Belneftekhim, a concern subordinate to the Belarusian government.
+This production is carried out by state-owned Belneftekhim.
 Of its 20 billion cubic meters of natural gas consumption, 99% was imported from Russia.
 Russia supplies Belarus with energy resources at below-market prices, effectively subsidizing its economy.
 The amount of this subsidy varies annually, ranging from 2% of GDP in 2016 to 20% in 2012, with an average of around 10%.

 Belarus played an important role in the transit of Russian gas and oil to Europe.
-The oil pipelines were operated by the state-owned Beltransgaz until Russia bought it in 2011 and incorporated it into Gazprom.
-However, the Belarusian section of the Druzhba oil pipeline continues to be operated by Gomeltransneft "Druzhba", a subsidiary of the state-owned Belneftekhim.
+The gas pipelines were operated by the state-owned Beltransgaz until Russia bought it in 2011 and incorporated it into Gazprom.
+The Belarusian section of the Druzhba oil pipeline continues to be operated by Gomeltransneft "Druzhba", a subsidiary of the state-owned Belneftekhim.

 Oil shale

 Belarus contains large, but undeveloped reserves of oil shale, estimated at 8.8 billion tonnes.
-As of 2010, Belarus seeks to start exploiting the reserves to reduce its dependence on the Russian hydrocarbons.
-As of 2020 exploration hadn't started.
+As of 2010, Belarus sought to start exploiting the reserves to reduce its dependence on the Russian hydrocarbons.
+As of 2020, exploration hadn't started.

-Nuclear energy
+Renewable energy

 In 2008, the Belarusian government decided to build a nuclear power plant.
 It began operation in 2020 and, by 2024, produced 15.7 TWh, accounting for 35.8% of the country's electricity generation.